saihaj/TheUltimateMovieDB/README.md

   - **Next steps**: We will add "Create account/Login" on top-right if user is not logged in otherwise show an avatar.
 - `/login`: Login page
   - This is a simple login page that will let users login
+  - Right now, once you fill the form and click login it will just create an Alert and you can see JSON object.
+This object is what will be used in future to pass to the API.
 - `/register` Register page
   - Asks user for some Personal Information (PI) and then will send it to backend
     - Backend will register the user